estanqueiroa/awscode/cloudformation/dns-fwrule/README.md

 # AWS Route 53 Resolver DNS Firewall Configuration

-This CloudFormation template sets up DNS Firewall Rules for allowing and blocking traffic, and associates them with a VPC.
+This CloudFormation template sets up DNS Firewall Rules for allowing and blocking traffic, and associates them with a list of VPCs.

 ## Overview